usernamehw/vscode-commands/README.md

     "args": {
-        "target": "newest",// focus newest matching terminal; create new if no match "name": "foobar",// if no match, assign a name to the new terminal "icon": "zap",// if no match, assign a Codicon to the new terminal "iconColor": "terminal.ansiCyan",// if no match, assign a color (from current theme) to the new terminal
+        "target": "newest",// focus newest matching terminal; create new if no match "name": "foobar",// if no match, assign a name to the new terminal },
-        // "cwd": "",
-    },
 },
 ```